JeffGoderie/delftswa.github.io/chapters/tribler/index.md

  * Debug: Debugging tools for Tribler
  * Test: Includes testing scripts for the project

-Due to the active development state that Tribler is in, combined with the detected lack of structure, there currently is no real restriction on modular dependencies.
+Due to the active development state that Tribler is in, less time goes into the actual structure of Tribler, which is also visible in the intra-modular restrictions.
 Currently every file can technically inherit from any other file.
 This allows for high flexibility and removes the need to worry heavily about the final structure of Tribler, but it might negatively influence maintenance and security.

 ##File Dependency Matrix
 Tribler's core functionality consists of many different files, each of which requires understanding of its functionality.
 To aid outside developers in contributing to the project, it would be beneficial to be able to provide them with an quick overview of how different files depend on each other.
 The Core package can be quite overwhelming at first, and some small changes can have a large impact, therefore an overview for that specific package (excluding nested projects) was created.